vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## videoPath
 The fake video path; if set, the video will be used as fake media source.
+It accepts a single path or a comma-separated list of videos paths that will be used in round-robin by the started sessions.
 The docker pre-built image contains a 2 minutes video sequence stored at `/app/video.mp4`.
 It accepts a local file, an http endpoint or a string starting with
 `generate:` (example: `generate:null` will generate a black video with silent audio).
 The temporary files containing the raw video and audio will be stored at `${VIDEO_CACHE_PATH}/video.${VIDEO_FORMAT}` and `${VIDEO_CACHE_PATH}/audio.wav`.

 *Type*: `string`